walterhiggins/WMPJS/book-outline.md

 ### Choosing an editor

 There are many programming editors to choose from.
 Which editor you choose is ultimately up to you.
-I've been using Emacs - an Open Source editor - for many years but I don't recommend it to beginning programmers because although it is very powerful, it takes some time to learn.
+I've been using Emacs - an Open Source editor - for many years but I don't recommend it to beginning programmers because while very powerful, it takes some time to learn.
 Programmers get very attached to their programming editors after time.
 You should start with an editor that's easy to use and learn.
 In this chapter I'll talk about gedit but you can use any of the following Programming Editors to get started programming.

 * Notepad++ is a free editor for Windows you can download at http://notepad-plus-plus.org/
 * TextWrangler from BareBones Software is a free editor for Mac OS X you can download at http://www.barebones.com/products/textwrangler/
 * Sublime Text is a cross-platform ( it runs on Mac OS, Windows and Linux ) editor which you can evaluate for free for as long as you like.
+* Brackets is a cross-platorm Free, Open Source code editor for the web.
+You can download it at http://brackets.io/ .

-Mac OS users can skip this section and go straight to 'Installing TextWrangler on Mac OS'.
+Let's get started installing gedit.
+You can skip this section if you've already installed and use a programing editor on your computer.
+Mac OS users can skip the following section and go straight to 'Installing TextWrangler on Mac OS'.

 ### gedit